Archives for category: inspriational breast cancer story

 How we did that trip said a lot about how tenuous my life felt at the time.
 Even though I went to there to feel normal, I couldn’t find normal, or even the illusion of normal, not even in Fantasyland.
 There were no big adventures had in Adventureland and Tomorrowland well, it just made me uncomfortable, because it made me think too much about how there may not be a tomorrow.

-As the years went by and I got a foothold on life, the tempo of our visits to Disney also fell in step with the cadence of my healing psyche.
+As the years went by however, and I got a foothold on life, the tempo of our visits to Disney also fell in step with the cadence of my healing psyche.
 There was no longer this mad rush to see and do everything, to cram it all in.
-Adventures were found, fantasies came true, and cancer was not allowed admittance into the Magic Kingdom ever again.
+Adventures were found at last, fantasies came true, and cancer was not allowed admittance into the Magic Kingdom ever again.

 And eventually, I began to trust that there would be a Tomorrowland for we three Mouseketeers.

-The memories our family has are more than even Dumbo could carry:
+The memories our family has stacked up now, after five ears, are more than even Dumbo could carry:

-Embarrassing my kids each year with the extensive diorama I create in our hotel room window, hot days where we hit the wall and formed a mini flash mob-ish hat search in the Emporium for the goofiest goofy hats we can find to wear for the rest of the day.
+Embarrassing my kids each year with the extensive diorama I create in our hotel room window, hot days where we hit “the wall” and formed a mini flash mob-ish hat search in the Emporium for the goofiest goofy hats to sport for the rest of the day.
 Surprising my little ones with giant icees with Mickey feet while they were sitting and waiting for a parade to start, garnering a collective kid eye roll by standing up and clapping when Barack Obama stood up for the first time in the Hall of Presidents.
 Popcorn for dinner, Princess breakfasts where I asked Colton who that Aladdin looking guy was and he said, “Uh that would be Aladdin mom,” and the look on Amelia’s face when Belle hugged her told her she was pretty.
 Going into the animation studio to draw 5 times in a row, and sharing Pixar joy with Colton while watching Luxo pop out and perform while waiting for the Toy Story ride.
-Light up ice cubes at the Sci Fi restaurant, Soarin’ in the smell of orange groves in Soarin’ and devouring French pastries in Epcot.
+Light up ice cubes at the Sci Fi restaurant, Soarin’ in the smell of orange groves and devouring, well, more than one or two French pastries in Epcot.

-How each day I gave them a souvenir allowance and watched how carefully they picked their parts for Mr. Potato head to fill the box, and how they danced when I surprised them one evening with a bonus allowance for an extra little somethin’ somethin’.
+How each day I gave them a souvenir allowance and took glee in seeing how carefully they picked their parts for Mr. Potato head to fill the box, and how they danced around when I surprised them one evening with a bonus allowance for an extra little somethin’ somethin’.
 Watching my princess become even more of a princess at the Bibbidi Bobbidi Boutique, seeing them laugh face to face at as they spun in the teacups together, and a tiny Amelia clapping with giant Mickey hands at Fantasmic.
 Finding every Hidden Mickey the park with Colton, and riding in a giant honey pot 42 times in a row with my own little Lilo and Stitch at the Halloween party.
-The “Paging Mr. Morrow, Mr. Tom Morrow,” announcement on the People Mover, giant clear balloons with a blue Mickey heads inside and the glee we felt when we traded for the pin we had searched high and Lilo for.
+The “Paging Mr. Morrow, Mr. Tom Morrow,” announcement on the People Mover perfectly chimed in on by mom on cue, giant clear balloons with a blue Mickey heads inside and the thrill we felt when we traded for the pin we had searched high and Lilo for.
 Watching my kids pretend to be completely appalled at how boring they think the Carousel of Progress ride is each year when I make them ride with me, and how I make the ride even worse by singing, loudly, along with the song, “It’s A Great Big Beautiful Tomorrow.”
+Louder and louder each year, as I become more convinced in tomorrow.
+More grateful for tomorrow.
+More confident that tomorrow will be great and big and beautiful things.

-We did indeed find new frontiers in Frontierland after all and normal found us in the soft white gloved hands of Mickey.
+We did indeed find new frontiers in Frontierland after all, and normal found us, nested us in the soft white gloved hands of Mickey.

-At home, a long narrow ledge surrounds our stairs.
-Lined up on that ledge, in a mini mouse like time line, you’ll see our Mickey ears from the all the years of Disney trips.
-Cute pink little girl pink ears, Kermit the Frog ears, Steamboat Willie ears, and Toy Story ears.
+In our home, a long narrow ledge surrounds our stairs.
+Lined up on that ledge, in a mini mouse-like timeline, you’ll see our Mickey ears from the all the years of Disney trips.
+Cute pink little girl ears, Kermit the Frog ears, Steamboat Willie ears, and Toy Story ears.
 Ears that look like a Pumpkin, and ears with a Sorcerer Mickey Wizard Hat perched between them.
 And lastly, classic Mickey and Minnie ears with “Colton” and “Amelia” and “Lauren”embroidered in gold thread on the back.
-And on the doorknobs to my home office hang lanyards loaded with Disney trading pins, each of strand telling a unique story; a tale of what we loved that year and what made us smile and laugh, of what calmed us and what made us find us again.
+On the doorknobs to my home office hang lanyards loaded with Disney trading pins, each of strand telling a unique story; a tale of what we loved that year and what made us smile and laugh, of what calmed us and what made us find us again.

 It’s hard to see, but sometimes, cancer allows us to live.